-Our campaign has been a success!
-The UK government announced on 24 July 2018 that it will extend the HPV vaccine to boys in England.
-This follows similar recent announcements from the governments of Scotland and Wales.
+After years of campaigning, we welcomed the announcement by the UK Government that the HPV vaccine will be extended to boys in England.
+This followed similar announcements from the governments of Scotland and Wales.

 Human papillomavirus (HPV) is a common infection that can be easily passed on through skin-to-skin contact, including during sex.